explodingcamera/blog/content/os-dev-1.md

 [target.riscv64gc-unknown-none-elf]
 # start our executable with qemu when running `cargo run`.
 # This will be explained in more detail later
+# `-bios ./bootloader/rustsbi-qemu.bin` can be omitted if you want to use OpenSBI instead
+# which is bundled with qemu, but I prefer RustSBI
-runner = "qemu-system-riscv64 -m 2G -machine virt -nographic -bios ../bootloader/rustsbi-qemu.bin -serial mon:stdio -kernel"
+runner = "qemu-system-riscv64 -m 2G -machine virt -nographic -bios ./bootloader/rustsbi-qemu.bin -serial mon:stdio -kernel"

 # linker flags with a custom linker script, we'll be using
 # the one provided by `riscv-rt` later instead
 rustflags = [
-  "-Clink-arg=-T./os/src/linker.ld",
+  "-Clink-arg=-T./src/linker.ld",
   "-Cforce-frame-pointers=yes",
 ]